domi32-dev/DKnex/README.md

 ## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.

+### Quick Start for Contributors
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Make your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📋 Development Guidelines

-- Follow TypeScript best practices
-- Write unit tests for new features
+4. Add tests for new functionality
-- Use conventional commit messages
-- Ensure all tests pass before submitting PR
+5. Ensure all tests pass
-- Follow the existing code style
+6. Commit with conventional commit messages
+7. Push to your branch
+8. Create a Pull Request

 ## 🎯 Current Focus Areas